cybercongress/cyb-ts/design/spec.md

 - signer.
 Conformation screen for signing messages.
 Background is secretly and deterministically generated based on the avatar for security.
 - transformer.
 The tool for migration of content from web2.

-## Distribution
+## Distribution and Interfaces

-- CLI
+- cli + tui
-- Web
+- web
-- Metamask
+- metamask
-- Ledger
+- ledger
-- OSX
+- osx
-- Linux
+- linux
-- Windows
+- windows
-- Chrome
+- chrome
-- Android
+- android
-- Vive
+- vive
-- Daydream
+- daydream

-## Interfaces

 - keyboard
 - voice
+- hears
+- eye
 - touch
 - thought

-## Dependencies

-- react-native
-- go-ipfs
-- tzdybal / cidtrack
-- docker
-- go-libp2p
-- go-ethereum
-- go-cyber
-- threads-db
-- go-pass
-- web-sys
-- some storage (still investigation).
-Not filecoin.

-## Execution engine

-Docker images by CIDs

 ## Buildings

 Cyb helps to get familiar with the new universe using the concept of buildings.
-There are some basic buildings which are maintened by the cyb core with the simple idea: "One app to rule them all"
+There are some basic buildings which are maintened by the cyb core with the simple idea: One app to rule them all.

-- Port - как стать гражданином?
-- Robot: Next step (+ Claim Rewards), Labeling with links, Activity, Values, Permissions
-- Taverna: all activity or grouped by follower and or grouped by content type
-- Hall of Fame - Heroes first, than citizens and other pros
-- Arena - Currently game of Links
-- Gov - Пропоузалы
-- Oracle - Топ контента
-- University - Квесты
-- Bazaar - Для инвесторов.
-Cybernomics + как торговать токенами
-- Tower - Для мастеров
-- Temple - Для лидеров
-- Laboratory - Для хакеров

 ## Lifetime of transaction